 37. Khao Ka Moo

-Khao ka moo is another popular dish in Thai cuisine.
+Khao ka moo is another Thai food favorite.
 It’s originally a Teochew dish consisting of braised pork leg cooked in Chinese five spice.
 The meat is cooked till fork tender then served over steamed rice with a medium-boiled egg.

 Khao ka moo is a popular dish that can be found pretty much anywhere in Thailand, from street food carts to food courts to proper sit-down restaurants.
 We had this fantastic plate of khao ka moo from the legendary Cowboy Hat Lady in Chiang Mai.